bluesky/bluesky/doc/source/index.rst

 Relationship to EPICS, pyepics, ophyd
 -------------------------------------

-Bluesky is a high-level interface: it communicates with hardware through Python objects that are expected to have methods like ``read`` and ``set``.
+Bluesky assumes a high-level abstraction and expects Python objects that have methods like 'read' and 'set'.
+Bluesky is agnostic about exactly how this interaction is implemented.
-These objects might be implemented with ophyd, pyepics, cothread, or any other Python package.
-Bluesky does not import or require any of them.

 Relationship to DataBroker, metadatastore, filestore
 ----------------------------------------------------